© All Rights Reserved redferret

 Dengue Fever, although not a major risk in South Africa, does occur and there are outbreaks every now and then, mainly in urban areas.
 There is no way to prevent it totally (like injections or pills), but use DEET-containing insect repellent.
 The mosquito causing Dengue Fever is usually active during the day.

 Finally, other possible health issues include diarrhea and other general travellers' diseases like motion sickness.
-Watch what you eat and drink and in case you get it, drink plenty of fluids (to prevent dehydration) and bring ORS.
+Watch what you eat and drink and in case you get it, drink plenty of fluids (to prevent dehydration) and bring ORS (Oral Rehydration Solution).
 To prevent getting diarrhoea, avoid eating at some local food stalls for example.
 Still, the risk is far lower compared to many other African countries, and tap water is usually very safe to drink as well, meaning that items like ice cubes or salads don't have to be avoided.

 See also Travel Safety